stdombek/docs/content/en/docs/Acquisitions/Finance/_index.md

 *   **Group.** A collection of one or more funds grouped together.
 *   **Ledger.** A collection of funds that need to be kept fiscally separate from another ledger’s collection of funds.
 All funds within a ledger share future fiscal year rollover behavior.
 *   **Net transfers.** Money transferred between funds during a fiscal year.
+*   **Transaction.** A record to keep track of a specific change to a budget.
+For instance, an allocation, a transfer, an encumbrance, a pending payment or a payment.

 ## Permissions